densmoreb1/HypertrophyApp/README.md

 - Able to see how many sets per muscle group all time
 - Graph to see progression of exercises

-## TODO for Release 1.0
+## TODO

+- Redo the current workout page to only show the one current workout
+  - Need to filter on completed
-- Add a complete button to do an full insert
+- Create a past workout page to view completed workout
-- Pre populate next week workout based on prev